ppbrown/vlm-utils/README.md

 # ilm-2b_batch.py

 Use it like cog_vlm.py below.
-Note that it generates ".ilm" files instad of ".desc" files Also, it requires 16GB rather than 12 GB of vram
+Note that it generates ".ilm" files instad of ".txt" files Also, it requires 16GB rather than 12 GB of vram

 # ilm-7b_batch.py

 Use it like cog_vlm.py below.
-Note that it generates ".ilm7" files instad of ".desc" files Also, it requires 24GB rather than 12 GB of vram
+Note that it generates ".ilm7" files instad of ".txt" files Also, it requires 24GB rather than 12 GB of vram